Marangattupilly: Panchayath

-Besides the presiding deity, there are sub-deities such as ‘Bhagavathi’ facing west, and "sastha’ Rakshas’ and ‘Guru’ facing east.

-The centuries-old temple is believed to be built by the then local Nair lords of Pallattu family.
-The temple and its properties are preserved and maintained by four families of the ancient Pallattu family.A committee of devotees are also present and this committee looks after the day-to-day activities of the temple.

-Usually, the temple is opened for poojas in two days in a month(Malayalam era) i.e., the star day "Thiruvonam’ forThiruvona pooja and the end of every Malayalam month for ‘Samkranthi pooja’.

-St. Thomas LPS

-Established in 1920, is aided school under Pala corporate educational agency.

 Labour India

-The head office of Labour India Publications, with an educational research and development center and publishing company, and its Gurukulam public school are operating from this small village.
+The head office of Labour India Publications, with an educational research and development center and publishing company, and its Labour India Gurukulam Public School are operating from this small village.
 The managing director of Labour India Santhosh George Kulangara, is the first Indian space tourist and the host of Sancharam also belongs to this village.

 Nearest towns

-The nearest towns to Marangattupilly are Uzhavoor and Kuravilangad, and nearest villages are Kadaplamattom, vayala, mannackanad, kurichithanam and Andoor.
+The nearest towns to Marangattupilly are Pala, Uzhavoor and Kuravilangad, and nearest villages are Kadaplamattom, vayala, Mannakkanad, kurichithanam and Andoor.